madees/dbaudio-SSC-Plugin-Chataigne-Module/README.md

 Additionally, you may use Module Commands to control DS100 parameters directly from this same Module, like remap the Values before sending them to DS100, re-patching the objects ID up to 128...
 Note : The module doesn't receive anything from DS100, only from plugin.
+It creates three coms :
+1. Receive on port 50010 OSC from plugin TX
+2. Send answers to plugin RX polling on port 50011 (feedback to plugin IP)
+3. Pass-through and control DS100 hardware with port 50010 ("Pass to DS100" IP)

 ## Module interface
 First, global Module parameters :